wdoenlen/horse_epoems/README.md

-Horse _ ePoems
+Horse_ePoems
 ==============

-Horse _ ePoems is a series of scripts that makes "poems" based off of tweets from @horse _ ebooks (https://twitter.com/Horse _ ebooks), a Twitter spam bot.
+Horse_ePoems is a series of scripts that makes "poems" based off of tweets from @horse_ebooks (https://twitter.com/Horse_ebooks), a Twitter spam bot.

-Grammatical Horse _ ePoems
+Grammatical Horse_ePoems
 --------------------------

 `grammatical_horse_epoems.py` takes a file full of tweets (such as `tweets.txt`, included here) and builds a poem using each tweet as one line.
 The script attempts to preserve grammatical structure from line to line so that the lines flow.
 In a nutshell, the program uses a bigram model of English grammar to predict which part of speech will follow another part of speech.
 The algorithm finds the last part of speech in a verse, randomly picks the next part of speech based on a probability distribution of bigrams, and then finds a verse in its database whose first word has the correct part of speech.
 The program includes functionality to inductively learn grammar from a given text.

 `constants.py` contains a dictionary that acts as a source for the grammar for `grammatical_horse_epoems`.
 Currently, it uses grammar taken from scanning the Book of Genesis in the King James Bible.
 Future versions will use a more reasonable corpus for learning English grammar.

-`tweets.txt` is a file full of tweets taken from the @horse _ ebooks Twitter page.
+`tweets.txt` is a file full of tweets taken from the @horse_ebooks Twitter page.

-To generate your very own grammatical Horse _ ePoem, do the following:
+To generate your very own grammatical Horse_ePoem, do the following:

 	python grammatical_horse_epoems.py